AVerImaTeC Shared Task

 The data are distributed in the .JSON format with one example per line (see http://jsonlines.org for more details).

-• pred_label: The predicted label of the claim.
+• verdict: The predicted varacity label of the claim.

 System Description Paper

 You may submit a system description paper, describing the system's method, how it has been trained, the evaluation, and possibly an error analysis to understand strengths and weaknesses of the proposed system.
 The system description paper must be submitted as a PDF, consisting of a maximum of eight pages (for most description papers four to six pages will be sufficient) of content plus unlimited pages for bibliography.
-Submissions must follow the ACL 2025 two-column format, using the LaTeX style files or Word templates or the Overleaf template from the official ACL website.
-Please submit your system description papers here.
+Submissions must follow the ACL 2026 two-column format, using the LaTeX style files or Word templates or the Overleaf template from the official ACL website.

 NB: System Description papers are reviewed in a single-blind review process.
 Thus, your manuscript may contain authors' names and information that would reveal your identity (e.g. team name, score, and rank at the shared task).
 Also note that at least one author of the system description paper will have to register as a reviewer for the FEVER Workshop.